fnk0/FlashCards-Codelab/README.md

 We are going to provide some animations for the Fragments.
 We will be using some really simple fade in and fade out animations to switch in between fragments.
 * Create a folder for the animation resourses inside res called ```animator```
 * Create 2 animations inside animator, ```alpha_in.xml``` and ```alpha_out.xml```
+* For more Information about ObjectAnimator [see the documentation](http://developer.android.com/guide/topics/graphics/prop-animation.html)

 Code for alpha_in:
 ```xml